-- b) The identification of the Town's heritage resources will comprise an important component of the preservation process.
-Collingwood should prepare and publish an inventory of identified resources including buildings, structures, monuments or artifacts of historical and/or architectural value or interest, and areas of unique, rare or effective urban composition, streetscape, landscape, or archeological value or interest, in which each resource is appropriately described, illustrated and evaluated in terms of: - i.
+- b) The identification of the Town's heritage resources comprises an important component of the conservation process.
+Collingwood, in consultation with Indigenous Nations and people should prepare and publish an inventory of identified resources including buildings, structures, monuments or artifacts of historical and/or architectural value or interest, and areas of unique, rare, or effective urban composition, streetscape, landscape, or archeological value or interest, in which each resource is appropriately described, illustrated, and evaluated in terms of: - i.
 The architectural and/or historical value or interest of the resource in accordance with the criteria outlined in this Plan; - ii.
-The contribution made by the resource to the effectiveness of the urban or rural composition, streetscape or landscape of which it may form part; - iii.
-Where the information is available, the structural condition of the resource, including the need for and feasibility of undertaking its physical restoration or rehabilitation; and, - iv.
+The contribution made by the resource to the effectiveness of the urban or rural composition, streetscape, or landscape of which it may form part;

+- iii.
+Where the information is available, the structural condition of the resource, including the need for and feasibility of undertaking its physical restoration or rehabilitation; and - iv.
 Where the information is available, the range of economic uses to which the resource might be put in accordance with the land use policies of this Plan.